Concrete Calculator

 For garden paths, small shed bases (under 2m × 2m) and fence posts, plain unreinforced concrete at the right thickness is fine.
 The ground does the supporting — the concrete just distributes the load.

 For driveways and garage floors, reinforcement mesh is essential.
 Vehicles create point loads that will crack unreinforced concrete within a few years.
-Use A193 or A252 mesh (heavier gauge), and pour to at least 150mm thick on a 150mm sub-base.
-Some builders also add fibre reinforcement to the mix for extra crack resistance — it costs about £8–£10 per cubic metre and gets mixed in with the concrete.
+Use A193 or A252 mesh (heavier gauge), and pour to at least 150mm thick on a 150mm sub-base.2 Some builders also add fibre reinforcement to the mix for extra crack resistance — it costs about £8–£10 per cubic metre and gets mixed in with the concrete.

-Best Concrete Products UK 2026 — Our Top Picks
+Popular Concrete Products UK 2026

 The most popular concrete and cement products for garden DIY projects in the UK right now.